Optimization of Tree Ensembles: Proofs

 \end{itemize} Observe that the bound in inequality~\eqref{eq:vertexcoverinfeasiblebound} is strictly worse than selecting all of the vertices, that is, setting $X_1 = X_2 = \dots = X_{|V|} = 1$; using all of the vertices corresponds to an objective value of $- |V|$.
 Therefore, at optimality, the set of vertices encoded by $\Xb$ must be a feasible cover.
 As stated above, the objective value of $\Xb$ when it corresponds to a feasible cover reduces to

 which is (the negative of) the size of the set of vertices encoded by $\Xb$.
 Maximizing this quantity is equivalent to minimizing its negative, which is the same as minimizing the size of the set of vertices that covers $E$.
-Therefore, solving problem~\eqref{prob:VertexCover_as_TEO} is equivalent to solving the minimum vertex cover problem for $(V,E)$.
+Therefore, solving \problemeqref{prob:VertexCover_as_TEO} is equivalent to solving the minimum vertex cover problem for $(V,E)$.

 Since the minimum vertex cover problem is NP-Complete \citep{garey2002computers}, it follows that the tree ensemble optimization problem~\eqref{prob:TreeEnsembleOpt_abstract} is NP-Hard. \Halmos